Souvik34/Stock-betting-Dapp/README.md

 ## Usage

-To use the project, follow these steps:
+To use the project, follow these steps in the Client README.

-1. Start the development server: `npm start`

-2. Open your browser and navigate to `http://localhost:3000/`.